generation-org/JAVA/Unit Testing with JUnit/README.md

 #### Part 1: Writing Unit Tests

-1. Open the Drive package and explore the classes and what they do.
+1. Open the model.calculator package and explore the classes and what they do.

-2. Open the *DriversManagerTest* class and implement unit test for the following scenarios:
+2. Open the *Calculator* class and identify which methods work for the following scenarios:
-* Verify a Passenger is added correctly
-* Verify a Driver is added correctly
+* Adding numbers
+* Subtracting numbers
+* Multiplying numbers
+* Dividing numbers

-3. Implement the following unit test in the *DriversManagerTest* class:
+3. Implement the following unit tests in the *CalculatorTest* class:

      ```java
         @Test
-        public void startTripTest(){
+        public void addTest(){

         }

         @Test
-        public void endTripTest(){
+        public void subtractTest(){

         }

+        @Test
+        public void multplyTest(){

+        }

+        @Test
+        public void divideTest(){

+        }

      ```
 #### Part 2: Test Driven Development
 1. Implement the following unit test so it fails:
      ```java
         @Test
-        public void nextAvailableDriverTest(){
+        public void remainderTest(){

         }
      ```